ewjay/fapiwiki/FAPI_Meeting_Notes_2016-09-06.rst

 Adoption of the Agenda
 =========================
-* As Sascha sent regrets, and it is a late night shift for Europe, we decided to skip Error coding and detailed Europe related updates.
+* As Sascha sent regrets, and it is a late night shift for Europe, we decided to skip Error coding and detailed Europe related updates and adopted the agenda as above.

 External Org Relationships
 =============================